gvwilson/thirdbit/src/fiction/makers-return/index.md

 Captain Leung scratched the side of his nose with a gloved finger.
 "It's where we were headed,
-but I'm worried about whatever might be in that bunker.
+but I want to find the beacon and whoever set it off before we make any decisions.
-You said there were others like it around here?"
+You said there were other places like it around here?"

 Sindy shrugged,
 looking at the braid in her lap,